 - 2 cups finely chopped tomatoes

-- 1.25 teaspoon dried Amla (dehydrated Indian Gooseberry)
+- 1.25 tsp dried Amla (dehydrated Indian Gooseberry)

 - 4 cups soaked chickpeas Please read blog post for more information

 - 3 to 4 tbsp finely chopped cilantro